loco

 Questions regarding data discrepancies

-If you think your data shown on the app is incorrect, you can reach the GHP customer care team or the number on the back of your member ID card to resolve the issue.
+If you think your data shown on the app is incorrect, contact the GHP Customer Care team or call the number on the back of your member ID card to resolve the issue.

 How to file complaints